 Chemotherapy plus immunotherapy

-The addition of atezolizumab, an anti-programmed death ligand 1 (PD-L1) + antibody, to first-line chemotherapy for patients with hormone-receptor–negative and human epidermal growth factor receptor 2 (HER2)–negative advanced breast cancer was evaluated in the phase III randomized placebo-controlled IMpassion130 trial (NCT02425891).
+The addition of atezolizumab, an anti-programmed death ligand 1 (PD-L1)–positive antibody, to first-line chemotherapy for patients with hormone receptor–negative and HER2-negative advanced breast cancer was evaluated in the phase III randomized placebo-controlled IMpassion130 trial (NCT02425891).
 Participants (N = 902) were randomly assigned 1:1 to atezolizumab plus nanoparticle albumin-bound (nab)-paclitaxel or to placebo plus nab-paclitaxel.
 Participants were stratified according to the presence of liver metastases (yes/no), receipt of previous taxane therapy (yes/no), and PD-L1 status (positive or negative).
 PD-L1 score of 1% or greater was defined as positive.
 Co-primary endpoints included PFS and OS, both of which were evaluated in the intention-to-treat population and in the PD-L1–positive population (n = 369).